last updated June 11, 2019*

 Heck yes it is!
-According to the Department of Treasury, you are still allowed to travel to Cuba with American tour operators (us) with proper licensing (also us) on group educational tours.
-We pepper in the required educational aspects of the tour, a walking tour of Old Havana, a horse ride through a tobacco plantation with rolling lessons and meetings with local artists.
-We like to keep it smart AND super entertaining!
-We are very happy to keep providing legal, culturally immersive trips to the island!
+According to the Department of Treasury, you are still allowed to travel to Cuba with American tour operators (us) with proper licensing (also us) under the "support for the Cuban people" license.
+Since we only work with local, small travel providers directly and NEVER government owned business, we meet the requirements for legal Cuban travel.
+PLUS, we’re paying these entrepreneurs directly for the amazing experiences that they provide.
+It's a WIN, WIN!
+We are very happy to keep providing legal, culturally immersive trips to the Cuba!
 Try and stop us!!

 What makes Coast to Costa "experts" on Cuba??

 What makes us experts on the island is that we have organized over 55 trips in the last four years and we have gathered an AMAZING team of local, professional guides, drivers, translators, tobacco rollers, mojito makers etc. to ensure that we will make your experience in Cuba the MOST authentic, local experience you can get.
 Also, I and everyone on our team speaks fluent Spanish, so we can explain all the hard to understand aspects of visiting the country!
 You want to make sure you’re traveling with the best of the best, and that you’re interacting with the locals.
 We know the secret recipe, and we tweak and refine it every time we visit – to give you an experience that is eye-opening and lotsa fun, but also safe and smooth.
 You want to make sure you’re going with someone who knows how to navigate this colorful, but sometimes tricky destination.